nick-otter/nick-otter.github.io/_posts/2023-02-17-What Is A DevOps Engineer?.md

 * A DevOps Engineer has a responsibility to deliver that methodology

 "DevOps" should:
-* Abstract a technical solution for key business milestones
+* Abstract a technical solution from key business milestones
 * Provide a technical solution for key business milestones
 * Prioritise business milestones far before technical milestones
 * Distill technical side for the functional teams